AndreLuiz-Cardoso/Data-Science/ETL_Python_NetflixData/README.md

-# ETL Process with Python

-This repository contains a project for Extract, Transform, Load (ETL) of data using Python.
-The goal of this project is to perform data processing and treatment efficiently and reliably.

-## Virtual Environment

-To ensure an isolated and consistent development environment, a virtual environment was created using Python's `venv` library.
-This allows the project to be executed with its own dependencies without interfering with the global Python environment.

-## Project Structure

-The project is organized into two main folders:

-1. **data/raw**: Contains the raw data to be processed.
-This data is extracted from external sources and may be in different formats and states.
-2. **data/ready**: Stores the processed data ready for use in analysis or other applications.
-This folder contains the data after being treated and transformed during the ETL process.

-## Data Processing Steps

-The ETL process follows these steps:

-1. **Extraction**: Data is extracted from the files in the `data/raw` folder.
-2. **Transformation**: Raw data is processed and transformed as necessary to meet project requirements.
-This includes cleaning, filtering, and data type conversion, among others.
-3. **Error Identification**: A step was created to identify possible errors in the data, aiming to treat them properly before transformation.
-4. **Load**: Processed data is saved in the `data/ready` folder for further analysis or use.

-## Technologies Used

-- **Python**: Primary programming language used in the project.
-- **Pandas**: Data analysis library that provides data structures and tools for data manipulation and analysis.
-- **Openpyxl**: Library used to read and write Excel files, ensuring integration with different data sources.
-- **XlsxWriter**: Library used to write data to Excel files.

-## Database

-The information used in this project was extracted from Netflix platform users.

-## Data Stages

-- **Data Raw**: All data before any polishing or processing, it's the data in its rawest form.
-- **Data Ready**: When the data has gone through its refinement process.

-This project aims to ensure data reliability and traceability, providing a solid foundation for future analysis and informed decision-making.
+# ⚙️ ETL Process with Python

+This repository contains a complete **ETL (Extract, Transform, Load)** pipeline built with Python.
+ETL is a fundamental process in data engineering and analytics used to **extract raw data**, **transform it into a clean and usable format**, and **load it into a structured destination** for analysis or business use.

+The goal of this project is to process, clean, and prepare raw data efficiently and reliably — ensuring it is ready for decision-making and advanced analytics.

+---

+## 🧪 Virtual Environment

+To keep dependencies isolated and consistent, a **virtual environment** was created using Python’s built-in `venv` library.
+This allows the project to run independently without affecting your global Python environment.

+---

+## 🗂️ Project Structure

+The repository is organized into the following main directories:

+- 📥 **`data/raw/`** – Contains raw, unprocessed files from external sources (e.g., Excel, CSV)
+- 📤 **`data/ready/`** – Stores transformed and clean data, ready for analysis or reporting

+---

+## 🔁 ETL Workflow

+1. 🧾 **Extraction** – Raw data is collected from the `data/raw/` folder
+2. 🧹 **Transformation** – The data undergoes cleaning, formatting, and standardization
+3. 🚨 **Error Detection** – A validation step identifies and handles inconsistencies or anomalies
+4. 💾 **Load** – Processed data is exported to the `data/ready/` folder for further use

+---

+## 🛠️ Technologies Used

+- 🐍 **Python** – Core programming language
+- 📊 **Pandas** – Powerful data analysis and transformation library
+- 📄 **Openpyxl** – Reading and writing `.xlsx` Excel files
+- 📈 **XlsxWriter** – Exporting styled Excel files for reporting

+---

+## 🗃️ Data Source

+The data used in this ETL simulation is based on anonymized information inspired by **Netflix platform user data**, used strictly for educational and non-commercial purposes.

+---

+## 🧼 Data Lifecycle

+- 🪨 **Raw Data** – Untouched data in its original form
+- 💎 **Ready Data** – Clean, validated, and transformed datasets suitable for analysis

+---

+## 🎯 Project Objectives

+- ✅ Deliver a clean and reproducible ETL process
+- ✅ Ensure data quality, consistency, and traceability
+- ✅ Provide a base for further analysis, dashboards, or machine learning models

+---

+Feel free to fork, clone, or adapt this project for your own ETL workflows!